 The drive from Amsterdam to Munster was meant to be 4.5 hours, but it took us 6 hours!
 We had to stop three times for the toilet and Ben got him and the kids some chips on one of the stops.
 We’d taken loads of food with us, so I had a tin of sweetcorn and a tin of pineapple instead of chips!

-There’s another place closer called Munster that’s only a 2.5 hour drive and my phone kept brining this Munster up!
+There’s another place closer called Munster that’s only a 2.5 hour drive and my phone kept bringing this Munster up!
 But that’s not where we went.
-We went to Munster which is next to Soltau by the Luneberg district.
+We went to Munster which is next to Soltau by the Luneburg district.
 Munster is where Ben’s uncle Uli lives.
 Soltau is where Ben’s gran lives.

 The drive was pretty much just motorways the whole way.
 We had to travel on one motorway for 150km!